orion-project/rezonator2/help/matrix/ElemMatrix.rst

 Custom Element-Matrix
 =====================

-An element whose matrices are set by the user directly.
-See more about :doc:`using of custom elements <custom_elems>`.
+The matrix element is an element whose matrices are set by the user directly.
+See more about :doc:`using custom elements <custom_elems>`.

     .. image:: ../../img/elem/ElemMatrix.svg